Terms and conditions

 4.2 In the event that the Customer reasonably believes that any Update materially impacts it negatively in any manner it may by notice elect to terminate our Agreement in respect of all impacted Subscribed Services on not less than 10 Business Days prior written notice and notifies the Supplier at the time of exercising such right of the negative impact which has caused it to exercise this right.

-4.3 The Customer acknowledges that the Supplier shall be entitled to modify the features and functionality of the Subscribed Services. the Supplier shall use reasonable endeavours to ensure that any such modification does not materially adversely affect the use of the relevant Subscribed Service(s) by the Supplier’s customers generally. the Supplier may, without limitation to the generality of this clause 4.3, establish new limits on the Subscribed Services (or any part), including limiting the volume of Transactions which may be transmitted in connection with the Subscribed Services.
+4.3 The Customer acknowledges that the Supplier shall be entitled to modify the features and functionality of the Subscribed Services. the Supplier shall use reasonable endeavours to ensure that any such modification does not materially adversely affect the use of the relevant Subscribed Service(s) by the Supplier’s customers generally.

 4.4 The Supplier may replace virtual mobile numbers from time to time on provision of at least 90 days’ prior notice.